kiv1/esd/README.txt

 8) Under endpoint add your stripe endpoint "https://{local_tunnel}.loca.lt/Checkout"

 IMPORTANT: BE SURE TO OPEN A NEW TERMINAL TO RUN THE LOCALTUNNEL COMMAND PLEASE REPLACE {local_tunnel} WITH THE URL PROVIDED BY LOCALTUNNEL "lt --port 7329"
+BE SURE TO CLICK THE NEDPOINT IN YOUR TERMINAL SO THAT THE LINK IS ACTIVE

 9) Click  "Select events" and search for "payment_intent.succeeded"